 Colorectal cancer is the third most commonly diagnosed cancer and cause of cancer-related death among both men and women in Indiana.
-In 2014, the American Cancer Society estimates that 3,020 Hoosiers will be diagnosed with colorectal cancer, and 1,090 will die because of the disease.
-The lifetime risk of developing colorectal cancer is about five percent for both men and women in the United States (one in 22 and one in 24, respectively).
+In 2016, the American Cancer Society (ACS) estimates that 2,980 Hoosiers will be diagnosed with colorectal cancer, and 1,070 will die because of the disease.
+The lifetime risk of developing colorectal cancer is about 5 percent for both men and women in the United States (one in 22 and one in 24, respectively).
 In Indiana, African-Americans have higher colorectal cancer incidence and mortality than whites, and men have higher rates than women.

 Who gets Colorectal Cancer Most Often?

 Although colorectal cancer incidence rates in young and middle-age adults are rising, sex and older age remain the two greatest risk factors for developing colorectal cancer.
-During 2007-2011, colorectal cancer incidence rates were 29 percent higher among Indiana men than women.
-Additionally, during 2011, 90 percent of cases were diagnosed among Indiana residents ages 50 and older during that same time period.
+During 2009-2013, colorectal cancer incidence rates were 26 percent higher among Indiana men than women.
+Additionally, 91 percent of cases were diagnosed among Indiana residents ages 50 and older during that same time period.

 Some additional risk factors for colorectal cancer include:

 - In Indiana, during 2010-2014, African-Americans had a 12 percent higher incidence rate (48.1 versus 42.9 cases per 100,000) and a 38 percent higher mortality rate (21.5 versus 15.6 deaths per 100,000 people) when compared with whites.